pgiacalo/PCB_Reverse_Engineering_Tool/docs/setup/GITHUB_PAGES_AI_SETUP.md

 - ✅ No API keys are embedded in the build
 - ✅ Users enter their own API keys in the UI
-- ✅ Keys are stored securely in browser localStorage
+- ✅ API keys are stored securely in browser sessionStorage (cleared when tab is closed)
+- ✅ Model preferences persist in localStorage across sessions
 - ✅ No backend server required
 - ✅ No environment variables needed for production